-- 1. All 4-H'ers must pre-enter and completed forms must be in the Extension Office by June 19th.
+- All Exhibitors must pre-enter and completed forms must be in the Extension Office by communicated deadline.
 Contestants should use good sense in choosing items that are appropriate to be modeled publicly. - 2.
-To be eligible for State Fair, a 4-H'er must be 14 as of January 1, 2021. - 3.
+To be eligible for State Fair, an Exhibitor must be 14 before January 1 of the current year. - 3.
 County contest will be divided into:

-Junior Group - age 7-9 years as of January 1, 2021.
-Intermediate Group - age 10-13 years as of January 1, 2021.
-Senior Group - age 14 and up as of January 1, 2021.
+Junior Group - age 7-9 years before January 1.
+Intermediate Group - age 10-13 years before January 1.
+Senior Group - age 14 and up before January 1.

-- 4. Ribbons and prize money will be withheld if participants do not participate in the Public Revue. - 5.
-4-H'er may enter two classes, one entry per class. - 6.
-Exhibits should be from current year's project work. - Outfit must be purchased or constructed and modeled by the 4-H member. - 8.
-A picture of the model (both boys and girls) in the garment styled for judging of buymanship is to be presented to the judge at the time of judging.
+- 4. Ribbons and prize money will be withheld if participants do not participate in the Public Fashion Revue. - 5.
+Exhibitors may enter two classes, one entry per class. - 6.
+Exhibits should be from current year's project work. - 7.
+Outfit must be purchased or constructed and modeled by the 4-H member. - 8.
+A 4" x 6" picture of the model (both boys and girls) in the garment styled for judging of buymanship is to be presented to the judge at the time of judging.
 This picture will be displayed at the fair.